-Site ResponsibilityThe Kentwood Landfill site is being addressed through federal oversight of potentially responsible party (PRP) actions.
+Site ResponsibilityThe Kentwood Landfill site is being addressed through federal and state oversight of potentially responsible party (PRP) actions.

 Threats and Contaminants

 Site groundwater is contaminated with VOCs, phenols, and heavy metals and soil in isolated areas showed low levels of polychlorinated biphenyl (PCB) contamination.
 Public health risks could occur through direct contact with or ingestion of landfill leachate or through the ingestion of leachate-contaminated groundwater.
 However, all residential water wells that were affected by leachate have either been replaced with deeper wells that draw water from a lower, uncontaminated aquifer or with a connection to the munipcal water supply.
 Therefore, people are currently not being exposed to the groundwater contamination at the site.

 An Administrative Order by Consent was signed by the city of Kentwood, Kent County, and EPA in December 1985 that required the PRPs to conduct a Remedial Investigation and Feasibility Study (RI/FS) at the site.
 The city and the county completed the RI/FS in 1990, and EPA signed a Record of Decision in March 1991 that selected specific cleanup actions to address organic and inorganic site contamination.
 The cleanup actions included capping the landfill; incorporating a gas venting and leachate collection system; extracting and treating groundwater; and implementing groundwater-use restrictions.

 In August 1991, the city and the county signed a Consent Decree (CD) for the design and construction of the selected cleanup actions.
 The CD was lodged by the U.S. Department of Justice on December 1991.
 Design began in November 1991, and was completed in March 1994.
 All requirements to address the soils, leachate, and groundwater contamination were completed in September 1995.